 Daxton Grubb and Dr. Joel Rutledge discuss how going digital has presented their businesses with new opportunities-and new challenges.

 R-Dent Dental Laboratory is a full-service lab located just outside Memphis, Tennessee.
 It’s a family-owned lab, in service since 1978.
 When lab president Daxton Grubb (pictured above, left) joined R-Dent in 2001, he was coming out of college as a business and economics major, and he saw that his father’s business was struggling to transition from a traditional fixed-only lab.
-Under Grubb’s leadership, R-Dent added a removables department, grew their staff to 50 and embraced the digital workflow.
+Under Grubb’s leadership, R-Dent added a removables department, grew its staff to 50, and embraced the digital workflow.

 One of R-Dent’s clients is Dr. Joel Rutledge (pictured above, right), a family and cosmetic dentist in Memphis.
 Dr. Rutledge does general dentistry along with implant cases.
 He has adopted a digital workflow in his practice, using an intraoral scanner to send digital files to R-Dent.

-We recently spoke with Grubb and Dr. Rutledge about how the digital process has changed their businesses, how going digital has changed the way they work and how digital tools and materials can be used to create beautiful results and happy patients.
+We recently spoke with Grubb and Dr. Rutledge about how the digital process has changed their businesses, how going digital has changed the way they work, and how digital tools and materials can be used to create beautiful results and happy patients.
 Here’s what they told us: